-The third version of the exam has been administered 6 times and 82 candidates have taken this version.
+The third version of the exam has been administered eight times and 104 candidates have taken this version.

 Candidates’ examination performance is reported as a scaled score, using a scale of 100-500, with the passing score being 405.
 To date, 276 people have taken the certification examination, with a passing rate of 93%.

 Please note examination scores are used to determine the pass or fail result.
 It is not appropriate to rank different individuals' knowledge levels based on their examination scores.

 © 2007-2017 International Ombudsman Association • Website Content Use Policy